hsuwanying/datalake_n_warehouse/README.md

 </p>
 <br>

-# Traveller Insights analysis: From Data Collection to Data Visualization
+# Discovering Instagrammable Attractions in Switzerland: From Data Collection to Data Visualization
-### Discovering Immstagramable Destinations in Switzerland: Developed end-to-end data pipelines to address decreasing online conversion rates for Swiss online travel agencies
+### Developed end-to-end data pipelines to address decreasing online conversion rates for Swiss online travel agencies

 ["Travel is complicated to book", Expedia(2015)](https://www.travelmarketreport.com/articles/Consumers-Visit-38-Sites-Before-Booking-Expedia-Says).
 Booking a trip is a hassle for many travellers as the booking process involves various products, making the customer journey even more complicated than in other industries.
-To help online travel agencies to improve conversion across travellers' digital journeys, we collected data via APIs from Instagram, Google Trends and MySwitzerland to build a travel data lake.
-Then, we generated traveller insights into a dashboard aimed at helping Swiss OTAs better understand traveller needs to improve conversion rates across the traveller's digital journey.
+To capture traveller preferences through digital touch-points and help online travel agencies to improve conversion across travellers’ digital journeys, a data lake and a data-driven traveller insight dashboard are created aims to help OTAs optimize digital experience and marketing strategy.
+In this project, the Design Thinking methodology is adopted to define the use case, persona and critical touch-points to establish a data collection strategy.
+A series of Data engineering includes planning data architecture, constructing data pipelines and fetching data using open APIs deployed for building a traveller database.
+Following that, data manipulation and data analysis were conducted to generate traveller insights, and finally, a dashboard is to address decreasing online conversion rates for Swiss online travel agencies.

 # Authors & Contribution
  - [Carol Hsu](https://github.com/hsuwanying): Business Design, Data Strategy, Data Engeneering (Instagram, MySwtitzerland, Die Post), Data Analysis, Prototype